OlekSt/MilestoneProjectOne/README.md

 [W3C Markup Validation](https://validator.w3.org/)

-The responsivenes of the website for various screen sizes was tested via this website:
+The responsiveness of the website for various screen sizes was tested via this website:

 [Am I responsive](http://ami.responsivedesign.is/).
 Though it tests for various Apple devices, it gave a solid idea whether the website is responsive.